RainbowTalaxy/RoomTime/README.md

 class DollarSplitRule: SplitRule {
     override func split(from text: String) -> [Raw] {
-        // You can use the inherited methos `split(by:text:type:)`
+        // You can use the inherited method `split(by:text:type:)`
-        // to easily split text by Regex. return super.split(by: dollerLineRegex, text: text, type: dollerLineType) }
+        // to easily split text by Regex. return split(by: dollerLineRegex, text: text, type: dollerLineType) }
 }